runemadsen/github-oauth/README.md

 Examples
 --------

-This is a simple example on how you would use the gem (here using sinatra routes).
-The gem will use the "callback_url" from your Github application OAuth settings.
+This shows you how to use the gem (here using sinatra routes).

     require 'github-oauth'